ConnectionError/Angular-Bank-List/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+## AgGrid add to the project.
+this agGrid we need to install it with the command
+## npm install --save ag-grid-community ag-grid-angular

+# Httpclient is needed for getting the data from the json.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.